When you are writing an email in business, it’s a common mistake to overlook the tone.

 But the tone of individual emails might vary as the communication, while it retains the core element and maintains the overall voice of the company.

 For example, if you are running a software company.
-The voice is friendly and straightforward, but the aim is for educating the customer about the products.
+The voice is friendly and straightforward, but the aim is to educate the customer about the products.

 The elements of the voice for writing the different emails include: